-delete resource registered by automatic resource registration clinitreset reset the resource database clinitscript report the connection confirmation results for shared disk units clrestorerdb restore the resource database clsetacfparam check the connections of shared disk units and set up the operation for automatic resource registration clsetparam display and change the resource database operational environment clsetup set up the resource database clspconfig set up the operation of patrol diagnosis clsptl execute patrol diagnosis clstartrsc resource activation clstoprsc resource deactivation clsyncfile distribute a file between cluster nodes clgettree display the tree information of the resource database hvassert assert (test for) an RMS resource state hvcm start the RMS configuration monitor hvconfig display or save the RMS configuration file hvdisp display RMS resource information hvdispall display the resource information of all the nodes in RMS hvdump collect debugging information about RMS hvlogclean clean RMS log files hvlogcontrol control the volume of log disks hvreset reinitialize the graph of an RMS user application (for use by experts in test conditions only-not for use on production clusters)
+delete resource registered by automatic resource registration clinitreset reset the resource database clinitscript report the connection confirmation results for shared disk units clrestorerdb restore the resource database clsetacfparam check the connections of shared disk units and set up the operation for automatic resource registration clsetparam display and change the resource database operational environment clsetup set up the resource database clspconfig set up the operation of patrol diagnosis clsptl execute patrol diagnosis clstartrsc resource activation clstoprsc resource deactivation clsyncfile distribute a file between cluster nodes clgettree display the tree information of the resource database hvassert assert (test for) an RMS resource state hvcm start the RMS configuration monitor hvconfig display or save the RMS configuration file hvdisp display RMS resource information hvdispall display the resource information of all the nodes in RMS hvdump collect debugging information about RMS hvlogclean clean RMS log files hvlogcontrol control the volume of log disks hvreset cancel the state transition processing of the cluster application and initialize the state of the cluster application (This is a command for a test environment.
+Do not use it in a production environment.)